Robert Lansing: Career

 Robert Lansing was born in Watertown, New York, the son of John Lansing (1832–1907) and Maria Lay (Dodge) Lansing.
+He attended Watertown High School in his home city.
 He graduated from Amherst College in 1886, studied law, and was admitted to the bar in 1889.

 From then to 1907, he was a member of the law firm of Lansing & Lansing at Watertown.
 An authority on international law, he served as associate counsel for the United States, during the Bering Sea Arbitration from 1892–1893, as counsel for the United States Bering Sea Claims Commission in 1896–1897, as the government's lawyer before the Alaskan Boundary Tribunal in 1903, as counsel for the North Atlantic Fisheries in the Arbitration at The Hague in 1909–1910, and as agent of the United States in the American and British Arbitration in 1912–1914.

 In 1914 Lansing was appointed counselor to the State Department by President Woodrow Wilson.
 Lansing, who had argued cases before Judge Nicholas D. Yost in Watertown, was responsible for encouraging the judge's son, future Ambassador Charles W. Yost, to join the Foreign Service.
 He was a founding member of the American Society of International Law and helped establish the American Journal of International Law.